Fast fashion in China: Concept

 Low wages and labor-intensive operations have historically characterized the garment industry.
 However, since the turn of the twenty-first century, China's globalization has led to the proliferation of the fast fashion industry, appealing to developing nations due to its inexpensive labor and lenient regulations.
 This has resulted in an industry marked by overconsumption and waste.

 In previous years, trendy fashion was a luxury and could only be bought at a high price.
 But recently, this has changed, as developing countries now race to produce cheap pieces of clothing to satisfy their foreign investors overseas.
 Its success lies in its broad appeal to various tastes, attracting many consumers.
 Another key aspect of fast fashion is that it is fast; fast fashion brands produce their garments quickly so that they are sold to the market as soon as possible.

-Fast fashion in China
+The Industry in China

 After recent years of tremendous economic growth in China, fast fashion consumption made its way into the lives of not only Chinese people but of people worldwide as well.
 Brands such as Shein, Zara, H&M, Uniqlo, and Zaful have dominated the fashion world.
 Residents in populated cities such as Beijing are starting to favor fast fashion brands over big-name brands in order to keep up with changing trends.